 State of implementation/results

-- Country commitments to Initiative 20x20 continue to grow.
-Uruguay recently joined the initiative committing to restore 2.5 million hectares of degraded land, bringing the total country commitments to 53.18 million hectares.
+- Uruguay and the Dominican Republic recently joined the initiative committing to restore 2.6 million hectares of degraded land, bringing the total country commitments to an increasing number of 53.27 million hectares.